Year of Publication

 Determining what services the government wants to provide to the public and who the best partner in the community is to provide these services is crucial to maximize government resources.
 Competition among nonprofit organizations leads to service delivery cost savings and raises the level of service being provided to the community.
 Although there are many factors involved with government contracting, when implemented correctly the local community will benefit.

 Jackson, Renee, "Contracting with Nonprofit Organizations: A Model for Local Governments" (2004).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 213.